 Final Thoughts

 The reality is that no golf simulator, no matter how advanced or expensive, will be able to flawlessly simulate what your ball flight would actually look like at the range.
-No technology is perfect, and on top of that, it’s impossible to replicate the same environmental conditions.
+No technology is perfect, and on top of that, it’s impossible to replicate the same environment.

 However, most golf simulators allow you to adjust environmental conditions in the settings such as humidity, elevation and temperature, so you can often approximate the outdoor environment you would play in and get more accurate results.